Asserting a New Vision for the Revolutionary Body

 - Terry Rowden, Author, The Songs of Blind Folk: African American Musicians and the Cultures of Blindness

-The afternoon will be divided into three portions: A three hour workshop with Patricia Berne via Zoom and in-person facilitation, a screening of the documentary Sins Invalid, and participant Q&A.
+The afternoon will include a workshop with Patricia Berne via Zoom and in-person facilitation with Nomy Lamm; a screening of the 32 min. documentary entitled Sins Invalid; and participant discussion and Q&A about the film.

 - This film contains explicit descriptions of sex and sexual activity, and some brief nudity.
 It is not appropriate for children.

-- In-person facilitator will have a service dog present at the training.
-If you are allergic to dogs, please let us know.
+- Service dogs will be present at the training.
+If you are allergic to dogs, please let us know in advance of the workshop

-Accessibility needs: Please note any accessibility needs you may have during your registration.
-More detailed information on available accommodations coming soon.
+- Please note any accessibility needs you may have during your registration

 Date and Time: Saturday, April 14, 2018, 1-5:30 p.m